Mission San Xavier del Bac: Renovation

-Extensive restoration that began in 1992 and was continuing as of 2021 has returned the mission interior to its historic splendor.
-Cement-based stucco added in the 1980s had trapped water inside the church and damaged its interior decorations.
-It is being removed and replaced with traditional mud plaster incorporating pulp from the prickly pear cactus.
-This material "breathes" better and allows excess water to escape, but it requires more frequent inspection and has higher maintenance costs.
-Following extensive and ongoing restoration of decorations, the mission church interior appears much in its original state, with brilliant colors and complex designs.
+Extensive restoration began in 1992 and was continuing as of 2021.

 Architecture

 San Xavier has an elegant white stucco, Moorish-inspired exterior, with an ornately decorated entrance.
 Visitors entering the massive, carved mesquite-wood doors are often struck both by the coolness of the interior and the dazzling colors of the paintings, carvings, frescoes, and statues.
-Its rich ornamentation displays a mixture of New Spain and Native American artistic motifs.
+The architecture is entirely European, with no Piman influence on its Baroque style.

 The floor plan of the church resembles the classic Latin cross, with a main aisle separated from the sanctuary by the transept, which has chapels at either end.
 The dome above the transept is 52 ft high, supported by arches and squinches.
 At least three different artists painted the artwork inside the church.
 It is considered by many to be the finest example of Spanish mission architecture in the United States.

-Mission today
+21st century

 Unlike the other Spanish missions in Arizona, San Xavier is still actively run by Franciscans, and continues to serve the native community by which it was built.
 Widely considered to be the finest example of Spanish Colonial architecture in the United States, the Mission hosts some 200,000 visitors each year.
 It is open to the public daily, except when being used for church services.
 The Franciscan Sisters of Christian Charity, who have taught at the school since 1872, continue with their work and reside in the mission convent.
 It has a mausoleum which is open for visiting.

 The mission makes a cameo appearance in Willa Cather's 1927 novel Death Comes for the Archbishop when it is described by Vaillant as "the most beautiful church on the continent, though it had been neglected for more than two hundred years."

 Mission San Xavier del Bac was declared a National Historic Landmark in 1960 and was listed on the National Register of Historic Places in 1966.
 The San Xavier Festival is held the evening of the Friday after Easter and features a torch-light parade of Tohono O'odham and Yaqui tribal members.